Nainesh75/Rest4Yaml-Repository/README.md

 Read YAML file and list it's contents using REST Apis

+<H1> Watch video "How to run recording.wmv" <H1>
+Please watch video "How to run recording.wmv" placed inside Rest4Yaml folder OR Read Step by Step instructions below:

 <H1> Step 1-Import Project </H1>
 Donwload the zip file from Github and unzip it in some folder Start Eclipse with a blank workspace